U.S.-Funded Radio Free Europe In Hungary Would Be An 'Insult,' Says Foreign Minister

 There is absolutely a media freedom in Hungary.
 You cannot name one sector of media — be it Internet, be it radio, be it television — where the market leader would be pro-government.

-How can you say 90% of the of the media would be in favor of the government when I told you very, very clearly ... that you find no sector, no section of media where the top outlets would be in favor of the government?
+How can you say 90% of the media would be in favor of the government when I told you very, very clearly ... that you find no sector, no section of media where the top outlets would be in favor of the government?

 On Hungary's relationship with the EU

 You know we are a country which respects the sovereignty of other countries.
-We always respect the decisions of the citizens of other countries regarding their own country and we expect others to respect the decisions of the Hungarians about the future of Hungary, so mutual respect.
+We always respect the decisions of the citizens of other countries regarding their own country, and we expect others to respect the decisions of the Hungarians about the future of Hungary, so mutual respect.
 This is very important: Don't put pressure on the others and let them decide about their own future.

 On labor shortages, migrants and family planning